We don’t have very long to wait before Sue passes judgement on Malcolm Clarke’s avant-garde soundtrack.

 Sue: The Master has his own gym!
-I have to pay a small fortune to visit a gym.
+I have to pay a small fortune to use a gym.
 That doesn’t seem fair.
 He’s killed loads of people, hasn’t he?
 Shouldn’t he be strapped to a table or something?

-While Captain Hart concerns himself with missing boats, the Master is watching television in his cell.
+The Master is watching television in his cell.

-Sue: He’s taking the piss.
+Sue: He’s taking the piss!

 She is, however, very complementary when it comes to Michael Briant’s direction.

 Sue: It’s good.
 There are some nice angles, and the lighting is very atmospheric.
 They’re just showing enough of the monster to get away with it.
 I’m pretty sure this would have scared the kids.

 When ‘Jo’ climbs the ladder to the fort, her bum gives the game away.